gmossy/ollama-backend/README.md

-# DPG AI Projects
+# Ollama Projects

-This repository contains AI-related projects for the Digital Proving Ground (DPG).
+This repository contains a Docker for Ollama LLM Setup

 ## Backend: `zscaler-ollama` Docker Setup